aptos-labs/aptos-core/documentation/aptos-blockchain-economics.md

     distribution.

-In recent history, this distribution represents the largest initial distribution toward community and ecosystem development for a layer 1 blockchain.
+In recent history, this distribution represents the largest initial distribution toward community and ecosystem development for a Layer 1 blockchain.
 Additionally, the investor bucket is the smallest category.
-In terms of private and public sales, the investor category is the lowest among layer 1 blockchains.
+In terms of private and public sales, the investor category is the lowest among Layer 1 blockchains.

 ## Initial token distribution schedule